Written by Zoe Faulkner on 31 / 07 / 2023

 while to process paperwork and can be costly so don’t leave it until the

 There you have it, the very basics to get you thinking along the right lines for your gap year.
+If you'd like some more in-depth information you can download our gap year planning guide here.
 It’s important to remember through the stress of it all, that it’s something to be excited about.
-When you’re on that beach, desert, mountain whereever it may be, you won’t remember the admin and will be ready to do it all over again.
+When you’re on that beach, desert, mountain wherever it may be, you won’t remember the admin and will be ready to do it all over again.
 You have my word.

 Excited to get the ball rolling?
 Take the next steps and start getting inspired for your gap year.
-Or drop me an email email@example.com to ask me any questions you might have or to chat all things travel.
-I’m here to help you plan the gap year you’ve always dreamed of.
+Or get in touch to ask us any questions you might have or to chat all things travel.
+We're here to help you plan the gap year you’ve always dreamed of.